Green sea turtle: Indo-Pacific subpopulation

 In the Pacific, its range reaches as far north as the southern coast of Alaska and as far south as Chile in the east.
 The turtle's distribution in the western Pacific reaches north to Japan and southern parts of Russia's Pacific coast, and as far south as the northern tip of New Zealand and a few islands south of Tasmania.
 Significant nesting grounds are scattered throughout the entire Pacific region, including Mexico, the Hawaiian Islands, the South Pacific, the northern coast of Australia, and Southeast Asia.
 Major Indian Ocean nesting colonies include India, Pakistan, Sri Lanka and other coastal countries.

-The turtles can also be found throughout the Indian Ocean; the east coast of the African continent hosts a few nesting grounds, including islands in the waters around Madagascar.
+The turtles can also be found throughout the Indian Ocean; the east coast of the African continent hosts a few nesting grounds, including islands in the waters around Madagascar and Maldives.